 - Combine diced tomatoes, onions, and minced garlic in a large bowl.

 - Slice jalapeños in half.
 Scrape out the seeds and white membranes.
 Finely chop and add to the tomato mixture.
-If you like a hot sauce, add half or some of the seeds to the mixing bowl.
+Add half or some of the seeds to the mixing bowl if you like a hot sauce.

 - Slice limes in half and squeeze the juice into the bowl of chopped veggies.
 Add a half teaspoon of salt and taste.
 Add a little more salt and lime juice if desired.
 Toss it all together.